New Zealand Country Music Festival Trust

 Jeff Rea has been involved in music all his life as a singer/songwriter and recording artist, with multiple television appearances and three albums to his credit.
 He spent ten years touring as a professional musician in the USA and returns annually to perform.
 He has vast experience in sound engineering, event production and producing albums for other artists.
 He has also had considerable experience in governance roles and is currently Chairperson of the New Zealand Songwriter’s Trust.
 Jeff resides in West Otago where he runs a family farming operation with his wife and sons.

-Tracy Hicks is the current Mayor of the Gore District Council a role he has held since 2005.
+Tracy Hicks was the mayor of the Gore District Council from 2005 until 2022.
 He has had a long involvement in local government being an elected member since in 1980 serving on the Mataura Borough Council, Gore District Council and the Southland Regional Council.
-Tracy is a national board member of Local Government New Zealand, the past chair of the Southland Mayoral Forum and a current member of the Southern District Health Board.
+Tracy is the past chair of the Southland Mayoral Forum .
 He has been a trustee of the Community Trust of Southland of which he held the chair role for six years.
 Tracy has a strong interest in building the capacity and capability of Gore Community.

 Philip Geary has convened the MLT NZ Gold Guitar Awards Committee for 22 years and been a committee member for 25 years.
 Prior to this Philip and his wife Jackie were keen spectators at the NZ Gold Guitar Awards and then became members of the Gore Country Music Club.
 Philip completed a five-year apprenticeship in Invercargill as a fitter/turner.
 This led to a career as an engineer having 14 years on merchant ships worldwide achieving a ranking of Chief Engineer.
 After marrying wife Jackie, Jackie joined Philip at sea for three years.
 Philip was born in Winton and the oldest of seven siblings.
 He returned to Winton after his career at sea, then shifting to Mataura and working as an engineer at the Mataura Freezing Works.
-Phillip will be retiring in January 2020 from the Mataura Freezing Works and will continue his involvement with Country Music.
+Phillip retired in January 2020 from the Mataura Freezing Works and continues his involvement with country music.

 Bronwyn Reid is a Gore District councillor, with an interest in the arts and serving the community.
 A charter member of Gore River Valley Lions for 27 years, a past committee member of The Sound Foundry for 3 years, and for the last 8 years a member of Creative Communities NZ.
 Bronwyn is keen to see Gore grow its music base, to attract and welcome as many visitors as possible to the District.